apache/airflow/STATIC_CODE_CHECKS.rst

   ``export SKIP=ruff,mypy-core,``.
 You can also add this to your ``.bashrc`` or ``.zshrc`` if you do not want to set it manually every time you enter the terminal.

-  In case you do not have breeze image configured locally, you can also disable all checks that require the image by setting ``SKIP_IMAGE_PRE_COMMITS`` to "true".
+  In case you do not have breeze image configured locally, you can also disable all checks that require breeze the image by setting ``SKIP_BREEZE_PRE_COMMITS`` to "true".
 This will mark the tests as "green" automatically when run locally (note that those checks will anyway run in CI).

 .. note:: Mypy volume cache